harsh0506/gen-ai-harsh/readme.md

 Outcome: Students will gain practical experience with various Generative AI technologies and create projects tailored to their individual domains.

+This practical is structured and created by harsh joshi.
+Connect with me at [link](https://www.linkedin.com/in/harsh-joshi-ai-engineer/)

 1. **Introduction to Generative AI Platforms**
    - Explore platforms like Claude, Chatbots, and Gemini AI.
    - Learn to utilize these platforms for tasks such as resume improvement, study plan creation, and code debugging.